mathiramilo/website-media-downloader/README.md

 2. Add the Directory Containing the Batch File to Your PATH:

-   - Open the Start menu and search for "Environment Variables."
+   - Open the Start menu and search for "Environment Variables".
    - Edit the Path variable and add the directory where the .bat file is located.

 Now you can run the script from anywhere using: